kmaterna/InSAR_CGM_readers_writers/README.md

 cgm_library.hdf5_to_geocsv.extract_csv_from_file("test_SCEC_CGM_InSAR_v0_0_1.hdf5", pixel_list, ".");
 ```

-### Extracting Velocities into other formats
+### Example 3: Extracting Velocities into other formats using Python
 You can extract velocities of individual pixels (returned directly), or of geographic regions (written as CSV or JSON).
+Mostly used by the backend of the CGM website.
  ```python
 #!/usr/bin/env python
 import cgm_library